 It is complicated for enterprises to keep up with the ever-changing nature of information technology.
 In addition to that, it is also very costly to update security infrastructures.
 It necessitates ongoing attention to the field of security and regular updates.

 Another significant difficulty in cyber security management is the amount of data most firms have.
 The more data a corporation has, the more appealing a target it becomes.
 This is especially true when it involves sensitive information.

 This puts the people whose data the organization stores in danger of having their personal information stolen.
 Moreover, it also puts the company at risk of lawsuits if that confidential information is gained due to negligence.

-Experts believe that small and medium-sized businesses cyber resilience is a weak point in the supply chains and systems.
+Experts believe that for small and medium-sized businesses’ cyber resilience is a weak point in the supply chains and systems.
 Half of the overall cyber assaults are aimed at small firms.
 These firms typically lack adequate cyber security safeguards to protect themselves from such threats.

 According to a 2020 poll, the most prevalent cyber threats suffered by US businesses include the following:

 Cyberattacks are not going away anytime soon; in fact, their intensity has increased over the years.
 However, business leaders can take apparent and tangible steps to better prepare themselves and their organizations for an attack.
 Many businesses require network security understanding to avoid costly identity theft and network intrusions, which can ruin any company’s reputation.